wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     3. An option to confirm the current placement
     4. An option to cancel the current placement
 5. User does the following:
-    1. Selects how many armies to place
+    1. Enters how many armies to place
         1. Bounded by [1, num new armies)
     2. Selects to confirm the current placement
 6. System does the following: